Loading...

 It limits the addition of companies that derive a large part of their revenues from tobacco, weapons, alcohol, gambling, or nuclear power.
 This includes the manufacture, investment, distribution, or direct involvement.

+They also prohibit investment in any company involved with the refining, production, exploration, or extraction of fossil fuels.
 If you are looking for a truly green ESG fund that doesn’t cut corners, Parnassus Core Equity Investor is a great bet.

 Note: This post does not constitute investment advice and is purely informative based on our research and experience.